Biden zings Buttigieg: 'This guy's not a Barack Obama'

 SANDERS HAS THE EDGE, BUT BUTTIGIEG SOARING IN LATEST POLLS IN NH

-Biden seemed to downplayed expectations in New Hampshire, which holds the first primary in the White House race, at the start of Friday night’s Democratic presidential nomination debate.
+Biden seemed to downplay expectations in New Hampshire, which holds the first primary in the White House race, at the start of Friday night’s Democratic presidential nomination debate.

 “I took a hit in Iowa and I’m probably going to take a hit here,” the former vice president said at the debate, just days before the primary race.